IBM/knative101/exercise-2/README.md

 ## Clone the Lab Repo & Provide Container Registry Credentials

 ### Clone the lab repo
-The application for this lab is a simple node.js with express app which returns the first n numbers of the fibonacci sequence.
+The application for this lab is a simple node.js with express app which returns the first n numbers of the Fibonacci sequence.
 To use the app, host it, and simply make a POST request to the `/fib` endpoint with the JSON data: `{"number":10}`

 1. Clone the git repository: